Print output for @column tags ?>

 public Surface getSurface ()

-If more than one surface is associated with this OutputConfiguration
+If more than one surface is associated with this OutputConfiguration, return the

 Surface |